wuespace/telestion/docs/docs/message-bus.md

 # Message Bus

 The message bus is a simple, lightweight, and fast way to send messages between different parts (_services_) of your application.
-It's a simple publish/subscribe system that allows you to send messages to a specific subject and have any listeners on that subject receive the message.
+It's a publish/subscribe system that allows you to send messages to a specific subject and have any listeners on that subject receive the message.

 ## Messages

 Messages are the way that data is sent between services.
-In the Telestion ecosystem, messages are either JSON or binary data.
+In the Telestion ecosystem.
+Messages are either [JSON](https://www.json.org/json-en.html) or binary data.

 ## Subjects